VinalKrush/krushed-youtube-leanback/README.md

 - For a unknown reason, some videos will autoplay in 480p, even if your PC is capable of playing them in a higher resolution. though you can change it back to 1080p or higher.

-4. No Support for YouTube's Picture-in-Picture Mode

-- Unlike YouTube on mobile and browser, this application does not support picture-in-picture mode.

-5. More And Longer Ads
+4. More And Longer Ads

 - This application does not block ads (because it's against TOS), and YouTube on TV is known for having more and longer ads then YouTube mobile and browser.